 While many moisturizers—especially ones with vitamins E and C—will work just fine, Feely says you should avoid certain products.
 Anything that contains the medications lidocaine or benzocaine will irritate the skin, which will lengthen the healing process.
 Meanwhile, petroleum-based options like Vaseline will trap heat, making it far more difficult to release.

-How long will a sunburn last?
+The length of time it takes for your skin to rebound from a sunburn varies.
 “Depending on the severity, the redness can persist anywhere from a few days to weeks,” says Feely.
 As time goes on, you can also expect bad burns to result in peeling skin.
 And while (for some at least) nothing is more satisfying than gently lifting away a ginormous layer of skin without breaking it, that satisfaction doesn’t outweigh the detriment to the skin.
 Do not pull on your peeling skin.
 In fact, try wearing loose-fitting clothing in the days following a sunburn to prevent the fabric from rubbing and irritating the already-sensitive area.

 Even after the sunburn goes away, you might see lasting effects on your skin, such as fine lines, wrinkles, or solar lentigines, colloquially known as sunspots.
 All these markings more commonly develop after repeated exposure to the sun.
 If you notice these changes, applying a topical retinoid (a class of chemical compounds derived from vitamin A) like Retin-A could help, Feely says.
 This type of ointment remodels the skin’s collagen and blocks the production of the skin pigment melanin, which helps make sunspots fade.

 Preventing a sunburn is always better than nursing your skin back to health.
 Plus, says Feely, sunburns increase your risk for skin cancer, and ones that blister double that increased risk.